WengLabGenomics/T1D-TCell-program/README.md

 # T1D-TCell-program
-This repository contains the R and Python code that was used to analyze the manuscript "Integrated multi-omics reveals genetically driven T-cell programs linked to type 1 diabetes susceptibility"
+This repository contains the R and Python code that was used to analyze the manuscript "Multi-omic variant-to-gene mapping resolves T1D risk into disease-associated transcriptional programs in T cells"

 ![workflow](figures/workflow.png)